 You do not need to be that kind of leader who just looks at the employees from his throne and tells them what to do.
-Be a leader who communicates to people.
-Ask questions, tell stories, find some insights to show your employees you are also a human being with feeling and your own fears.
+Be a leader who communicates with people.
+Ask questions, tell stories, and find some insights to show your employees you are also a human being with feelings and your own fears.

 Still, keep the communication balanced.
-Do not allow yourself rude jokes or some unappropriated comments.
-You are best buddies with your employees, you are a team.
+Do not allow yourself rude jokes or unappropriated comments.
+You are best buddies with your employees; you are a team.

 6. Learn How to Deal With Your Problems

 Anyone can hold the helm when the sea is calm. —Publilius Syrus

 An irrefutable leader knows how to prevent conflicts with and between his employees.
 Even if some conflicts occur, a leader knows how to solve them, so everyone is satisfied.

 When a conflict arises, listen to both sides and try to understand the whole situation.
 Do not judge your colleagues.
 Help them to reach a mutual agreement.

 The art of leadership is saying no, not saying yes.
 It is very easy to say yes. —Tony Blair